• Skip to primary navigation

 This is particularly true when we’re talking about humans and their money.

-Because “Humans + Money” is a messy little cocktail that economists refer to as a complex adaptive system.
-“Humans + Money” is complex because cause and effect can only honestly be identified with the benefit of hindsight, and it’s adaptive because our interaction with the system changes it.
+“Humans + Money” is a messy little cocktail that economists refer to as a complex adaptive system.
+It’s complex because cause and effect can only be identified with the benefit of hindsight, and it’s adaptive because our interaction with the system changes it.

 Try cramming that into an algorithm.

-As much as we would all love a simple formula to tell us what to do with our money—and believe me, there are simple answers, and maybe they’re a good starting place—the more we try to fit the big money questions into a neat little box, the more we find ourselves saying “it depends.”
+As much as we would all love a simple formula to tell us what to do with our money, the more we try to fit the big money questions into a neat little box, the more we find ourselves saying, “It depends.”

 The only way to navigate in a complex adaptive system is through constant course corrections.
-From my experience, the steps look like this:
+Assess, guess, act, repeat.

-Now, keep in mind that the cycle rate for these steps is going to be driven by the volatility of your situation.
-If the situation is relatively stable, you may only cycle through every six months or once per year.
+Of course, the cycle rate for these steps is driven by the volatility of your situation.
+If the situation is relatively stable, you may only cycle through every six months.
 But when things blow up, you may be cycling through your financial decisions every day.

 -Carl